 The Songhai Empire was a dominant state in West Africa from the 15th to the 16th century, founded by Sunni Ali Ber after he conquered Gao in 1464.
 The empire grew under his rule and that of his successors, becoming the largest in the region, with a well-organized government, a strong military, and a thriving economy based on trade.
 The empire had control over a vast territory that included parts of modern-day Mali, Niger, Nigeria, and Burkina Faso.
 The government was known for its complex bureaucracy, with ministers, judges, and tax collectors.
 The empire was also a center of Islamic scholarship and culture.
 Askia Muhammad, who ruled from 1493, expanded the empire's territory and influence, making it a significant center of Islamic learning and culture, with Timbuktu as an important center of scholarship and trade.
 The empire's decline began in the late 16th century, resulting from internal conflict, external pressures, and the disruption of trade routes.
 The Moroccan army conquered the empire in 1591, ending its reign as a major power in West Africa.

 The Kingdom of Aksum thrived from 100 AD to 940 AD in present-day Ethiopia and Eritrea.
 It was renowned for its sophisticated architecture, advanced technology, and flourishing trade with the Mediterranean world, India, and the Arabian Peninsula.
-The kingdom had a well-established infrastructure and used the unique written language of Ge'ez.
-King Ezana's conversion to Christianity in the 4th century AD played a significant role in spreading the religion throughout the region.
+The kingdom had a well-established infrastructure and used the unique written language of Ge’ez.
+King Ezana’s conversion to Christianity in the 4th century AD significantly spread the religion throughout the region.
 The downfall of Aksum was due to environmental degradation, economic decline, and invasion by neighboring states.
 Nevertheless, Aksum continued to be an important cultural and religious center, and its impressive architectural remains are designated as a UNESCO World Heritage Site.

 10. The Ancient Egyptian Empire